|

 Mecklenburg-Schwerin

-in Germany.
+in the northern part of Germany (in red on the map).
 He spent his youth there, got married there and started

-The area where he lived was comprised of several towns with fewer
+The area where August lived was comprised of several towns, each with fewer

-people walked between them.
-August's wife, Elisabeth Sophia
+people probably just walked between them.
+August's wife whom he

 Wilhelmina Friedericka "Rika" Knaack lived in the village of